Madhusakth/Adaptive-Radar-Acquisition/README.md

 # Adaptive-Radar-Acquisition
 Adaptive automotive radar data acquisition
+Please check the paper for detailed understanding of the algorithm: https://arxiv.org/pdf/2010.02367.pdf

 This code runs object detection on images and stores classes and bounding boxes as .pickle file.